olgi9911/AES-Block-Cipher-Modes-Parallization/README.md

-# AES Internal Parallelization and ECB/CTR Block Parallelization
+# AES and ECB/CTR Block CipherParallelization
 This repo was forked from [kokke's tiny-AES-c](https://github.com/kokke/tiny-AES-c), for more information about AES implementation, refer to its README.
 This README focuses on the parallelization.

-# Overview
+## Overview
 In this repo we implemented two versions of parallelized AES:
 - CPU version with MPI + OpenMP
 - GPU version with Cuda